 NEFSH will participate in the APPIC computer matching system for intern selection for the coming year.
 Applicants must register online to participate in the Match.
 You can register at: www.natmatch.com/psychint.
 Notification of your final status relative to this internship will be through the APPIC Matching Service.
 This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant prior to Match Day.

-Residents learn horticulture skills while working at the NEFSH "Nature's Touch Greenhouse".
+"Nature's Touch Greenhouse".

 Employment & Internship Polices

 Physical Requirements